Skip to content

 You can charge your Drift Leisure battery in a number of ways;

-• using Solar panels and an MPPT controller
+- Using Solar panels and an MPPT controller

-• as part of a B2B or DC-DC charger set-up.
+- As part of a B2B or DC-DC charger set-up

-The recommended voltage for charging a lithium leisure battery is between 13.5 - 13.8V Float to 14.2 - 14.4V Bulk.
+The recommended voltage for charging a lithium leisure battery is between 13.5V - 13.8V Float to 14.2v - 14.4V Bulk.

 We recommend Victron equipment is set to a Float of 13.5V and 14.2V Bulk.

-Can I series connect your batteries?
+Can I series and parallel connect the batteries?

 What size terminals/posts are the Fogstar Drift Leisure batteries?

 The Fogstar Drift terminals are all M8 in size, 1.25 pitch, 12mm.
+All of our Drift Leisure batteries come with bolts and terminal posts as standard.
+The recommended Torque is 4Nm.

 I’m confused about the point that the heaters kick in on them, I've seen the cells as low as -2.5°c?